phil-opp/blog_os/blog/content/second-edition/posts/06-cpu-exceptions/index.md

 template = "second-edition/page.html"
 +++

-In this post, we start exploring CPU exceptions.
-Exceptions occur in various erroneous situations, for example when accessing an invalid memory address or when dividing by zero.
-To catch them, we have to set up an _interrupt descriptor table_ that provides handler functions.
+CPU exceptions occur in various erroneous situations, for example when accessing an invalid memory address or when dividing by zero.
+To react to them we have to set up an _interrupt descriptor table_ that provides handler functions.
 At the end of this post, our kernel will be able to catch [breakpoint exceptions] and to resume normal execution afterwards.

 [breakpoint exceptions]: http://wiki.osdev.org/Exceptions#Breakpoint